João Lourenço: Political career

+President of Angola (2017-present)

 In December 2016, the MPLA designated Lourenço as the party's top candidate in the 2017 legislative election.
 He was elected president of Angola on 23 August 2017 and took office on 26 September becoming the third president in the country's history.
 On 8 September 2018, he was elected president of the MPLA, Angola's ruling party since 1975, becoming its 5th party leader.

 In June 2018, Lourenço legalised Angola's first LGBT collective.
 The following January, he replaced the 1886 colonial law banning homosexual acts, and prohibited discrimination against LGBT people.
 The reforms also permitted abortion in cases of rape or danger to mother or fetus.

-He has served as President of the African Union since February 15, 2025.
+He has served as the ceremonial Chairperson of the African Union from February 15, 2025 to February 14, 2026.
 Prior to this, he served as a mediator in resolving the conflict in the Democratic Republic of the Congo.
 Lourenço also mediated an agreement with Gabonese president Brice Oligui Nguema that allowed for the latter's predecessor, Ali Bongo, whom he had overthrown and imprisoned in the 2023 Gabonese coup d'état, to go into exile in Angola.

-In 2025 Lourenço was nominated for the Nobel Peace Prize.
+In 2025, Lourenço was nominated for the Nobel Peace Prize.

 Personal life

 He is married to Ana Afonso Dias Lourenço, a Member of Parliament of the MPLA and former Minister of Planning, who held a position at the World Bank in Washington D.C. until October 2016.
-They have six children, all of whom are currently active in the MPLA.
+They have three daughters named Jessica Lorena Dias Lourenço, Cristina Giovanna Dias Lourenço and Ana Isabel Dias Lourenço.
+From a previous relationship, with Paula Maria Fernandes Pires, his eldest son Henrique Manuel Pires "Iko" Lourenço was born.
+In addition to those mentioned, they have two other children, all of whom are currently active in the MPLA.
 Apart from his indigenous Umbundu language and Portuguese, he speaks Russian, Spanish, and English.
 He is popularly nicknamed "Ti Mimoso" and "JLo".

+In his youth he practiced Shotokan karate (being a black belt) and was an amateur footballer.
+He maintains his hobbies of reading, chess and horse riding.